PRBonn/PIN_SLAM/README.md

 For evaluation, you may check [here](https://github.com/PRBonn/PIN_SLAM/blob/main/eval/README.md) for the results that can be obtained with this repository on a couple of popular datasets.

 The training logs can be monitored via Weights & Bias online if you set the flag `-w`.
 If it's your first time using [Weights & Bias](https://wandb.ai/site), you will be requested to register and log in to your wandb account.
 You can also set the flag `-l` to turn on the log printing in the terminal and set the flag `-r` to turn on the visualization logging by [rerun](https://github.com/rerun-io/rerun).
+If you want to get the dense merged point cloud map using the estimated poses of PIN-SLAM, you can set the flag `-p`.

 </details>